bergercookie/asm-lsp/README.md

 z80 = false
 ```

+### VSCode Support

+The project has not published any VSCode extension package yet.
+However, there is
+a development extension in the [`editors/code`](https://github.com/bergercookie/asm-lsp/blob/master/editors/code/README.md)
+directory with setup instructions.

 ## Root directory must contain `.git`

 The lsp searches for a `.git` directory to locate the root of your project.